elucian/bee/syntax/composite.md

              )
           };

--- item unpacking into new variables value r_name, r_age, r_children <+ r2;
+-- unit unpacking into new variables value r_name, r_age, r_children <+ r2;

 -- using introspection